Liam Pullen

 Liam Pullen (born 11 July 2005) is an English professional snooker player from Yorkshire.
 In April 2023 he became the England under-18 snooker champion.
-He has earned a two-year card on the World Snooker Tour starting with 2023–24 snooker season.
+He began playing professionally on the World Snooker Tour from the 2023–24 snooker season.

 Career

 From York, Pullen made his debut at Q School in 2021 as a fifteen year-old and his performances included a win over former professional James Cahill.
 In July 2022 he made his first maximum break, while practising in Leeds.

 Pullen reached the final the WSF Junior Snooker Championship held in Sydney, Australia in February 2023, with a highest break of 143.
 In the final he lost to his compatriot Stan Moody.
 In March 2023, he reached the final of 2023 EBSA European Snooker Championships in Malta where he was defeated by Hungarian Bulcsú Révész.

-In April 2023 Pullen won the English under-18 title defeating Oliver Sykes 4-2 in the final.
-In April 2023 Pullen also won through to face Leeds’ Daniel Womersley in the final of the Yorkshire Snooker Championship, held at the Northern Snooker Centre.
-That month he also retained his Yorkshire under-19 title he first won in 2022.
+In April 2023 Pullen won the English under-18 title defeating Oliver Sykes 4–2 in the final.
+In April, Pullen won through to face Leeds’ Daniel Womersley in the final of the Yorkshire Snooker Championship, held at the Northern Snooker Centre.
+That month he also retained his Yorkshire under-19 title.

-Pullen came back from a 3-0 deficit to defeat Craig Steadman 4-3, playing as a seventeen year-old at the 2023 Q School.
-His performances led him to earning a two-year card on the World Snooker Tour starting with 2023–24 snooker season.
+Pullen came back from a 3–0 deficit to defeat Craig Steadman 4–3, playing as a 17-year-old at the 2023 Q School.
+His performances led him to earning a two-year card on the World Snooker Tour from the 2023–24 snooker season.